Setting up security groups and access restrictions to a Managed Service for GitLab instance

 - Protocol to work with Git repositories in the GitLab instance: SSH or HTTPS.

-- Certificate to work over HTTPS: Let's Encrypt
+- Certificate for HTTPS: Let's Encrypt

-(by default) or your own certificate . - Whether or not access to GitLab Container Registry
+(default) or your own certificate . - Whether or not access to GitLab Container Registry

 To set traffic rules for a GitLab instance: